• Skip to primary navigation

 We’ll explain how to pair your replacement AirPod or charging case below, it only takes a few seconds.
 But first, let’s talk about getting a replacement AirPod in the first place, in case you haven’t done so already.

-• I lost my AirPods!
-How to find your lost AirPods or AirPods case
+• I Lost My AirPods!
+How to Find Your Lost AirPods or AirPods Case

-Getting a replacement AirPod or charging case
+Getting a Replacement AirPod or Charging Case

 If your AirPod was lost, damaged, or stolen you’re going to want a replacement.
 You typically need to pay out of pocket for a replacement, since Apple’s limited warranty doesn’t cover loss or theft.

 If you haven’t already, try using the Find My app on your iPhone to pinpoint your missing AirPod on a map.
 You can even make it play a loud noise to help you find it.
+We’ve got a full article on using Find My if you need assistance with this.

 Pair of AirPods on mossy surface outdoors